ActivitySim/populationsim/_sources/getting_started.rst.txt

 Beginner Installation Procedure
 --------------------------------

-1. Download `Anaconda installation 7ZIP <https://github.com/RSGInc/populationSim_resources/raw/master/complete_setup/Anaconda2.7z>`_ loaded with all required libraries and PopulationSim package.
+1. Download `Anaconda installation ZIP <https://github.com/RSGInc/populationSim_resources/raw/master/complete_setup/Anaconda2.zip>`_ loaded with all required libraries and PopulationSim package.
 Note that the ZIP file is a bit over 1 GB and the unzipped directory is approximately 3.3 GB.

 *The Anaconda Python 2.7 and dependent libraries used to prepare this installation folder were accessed on 27th Dec 2017*